Anna is a writer, mom, crafter, and movie buff. Her favorites are horror movies and horror stories, thanks to some inspiring parents.

-Atrocious isn't a very long movie, but it packs a lot of tension, suspense, and fear into the short, 75 minute run time.
+Atrocious isn't a very long movie, but it packs a lot of tension, suspense, and fear into the short, 75 minute runtime.
 Think along the lines of a high intensity roller coaster.

-It is a Spanish-language film, and if you have read my previous posts, I don't like dubbed movies at all.
+It is a Spanish-language film, and if you have read my previous posts, you know I don't like dubbed movies at all.
 Watch it with the subtitles.
 I know that some people hate subtitles, and that's fine, but dubbed movies always sound fake and strange to me.
 I find that watching a movie with the subtitles causes you to pay more attention to a movie anyway.

-The movie centers around a family, visiting the mother's old family vacation home in the countryside of Spain.
+The movie centers on a family, visiting the mother's old family vacation home in the countryside of Spain.
 It sounds absolutely beautiful, and it is.
 While there, they learn of the legend of a girl named Melinda, who got lost in a labyrinth near the house, and was never found.
 She is said to help those that get lost in the maze, and as the two teens take their video cameras out to explore the labyrinth, they soon learn that the truth is often far darker than any legend.

 This is another one of those point-of-view, found-footage movies, but this one actually scared the crap out of me, and that isn't easy to do.
 I found this movie wonderful and scary, interesting and beautiful.

 The Cottage was an interesting movie to watch, and not at all what I had expected.
 It started out rather dull, and I almost shut it off.
 It felt silly at first.
 I am glad I didn't shut it off, because it got a lot better, and a lot more interesting.
 Apparently, there are two movies by this name, and I haven't seen the other one.
 (That is neither here nor there.)